-Withdrawal of a Complaint
+2.2 Withdrawal of a Complaint

 If a complainant wishes to withdraw their complaint, they must inform Bishop's Hatfield Girls' School in writing.
-Once a complaint has been dismissed the school will not accept any further complaint relating to the same matter.
+Once a complaint has been withdrawn, dealt with or dismissed the school will not accept any further complaint relating to the same matter.

-Serial, unreasonable and vexatious complaints
+2.3 Serial, unreasonable and vexatious complaints and use of inappropriate language

 Complaints which are considered by the school to be serial, unreasonable and vexatious will be dealt with as outlined in Appendix 2.
+The school reserves the right to terminate a complaint investigation at any stage under the terms identified in Appendix 2.